 While many British comedians of the 1950s and 1960s simply transferred their talents to TV, Alfred Hawthorne “Benny” Hill was the first comic to be purely a product of television.
 He went on to become a British institution.

 The Benny Hill Show has been screened by every major channel in the world, it has won a British Academy Best Comedy Show Award and television’s top entertainment prize, the Golden Rose of Montreux.

-Common themes in the show were the husband-beating wife, buxom women, and silent, high-speed chase scenes between Hill and the other characters.
+Common themes in the show – which regularly attracted over 15 million viewers in Britain – were the husband-beating wife, buxom women, and silent, high-speed chase scenes between Hill and the other characters.